DesantBucie/korny/README.md

 2. Run: `ksh -c "$(curl -fsSL https://raw.githubusercontent.com/DesantBucie/korny/master/bin/install.ksh)"`

+3. If you are not using the version above, then you will be told to comment 3rd line in ~/.korny/aliases.ksh, and autocd won't work.

 #### OpenBSD

 In OpenBSD you have to change `local` to `typeset` in /etc/ksh.kshrc, use vim or any other editor, and just search.